-• Please note that the person to whom the permit is issued must at all times present a form of identification together with this permit.
+Please note that the person to whom the permit is issued must at all times present a form of identification together with this permit.
 If no identification is presented, the person to whom the permit is issued will have to return to his or her place of residence.

-Surname
+nstitution, with the below mentioned det ails,

+Surname:

-Full names
+Full names:

-Identity number
+Identity number:

-Contact details Cell nr.
-Tel Nr(W) Tel Nr(H) e-mail address
+Contact details: Cell nr.
+Tel nr(w) Tel nr(h) E-mail address

+L

 Physical Address

-of Institution
+of Institution:

-e e e e e e e e e e e e e e e e e e e 1 60 1 1/

-below mentione d official/employee is p performing service es in my institution
+hereby certify that the e below mentioned official/employee is i performing service es in my institution

-Surname
+Surname:

-Full names
+Full names:

-Identity number
+Identity number:

 Place of

 residence of

-employee
+employee:

+C' عم ريمان

-Signed at , on this the day of
+Signed at , on this the аау от

 20

-Signature of Head of Ir าราเกมาเกท Signature of Head of Ir nstitution Official stamp Signature of Head of Ir nstitution Official stamp Signature of Head of Ir nstitution Official stamp of Institution
+Signature of Head of I Institution

+Signature of rieda of i HISTITUTION Official stamp

+of Institution

+oj institution